TobiaszCudnik/asyncmachine/Readme.md

   Multi state machine for declarative async logic.

+# OUTDATED

+The master branch is outdated, take a look at the ongoing work in the [coffee branch](https://github.com/TobiaszCudnik/asyncmachine/tree/coffee), which will soon became the v2.

 ## Disclaimer

-Motivation behind AsyncMachine was to make creating complex asynchronous systems easier, more predictable and to reduce code redundancy.
+Motivation behind AsyncMachine was to make creating complex asynchronous systems easier, more predictable and to reduce the code redundancy.
 It's loosely based on finite state machine and isn't backed up with any formalized theory.

-Target of this project is to extend or replace such patterns as promise, event emitter and callback passing style.
+Purpose of this project is to extend and/or replace such patterns as promise, event emitter and callback passing style.

 ## Sample code (in Coffee)